azat-co/practicalnode/chapter11/chapter11.md

 3. It’s cheaper to maintain.
 PaaS can quickly cost a fortune for high-performance resources.

 In this tutorial, we use 64-bit [Amazon Linux AMI](http://aws.amazon.com/amazon-linux-ami) (http://aws.amazon.com/amazon-linux-ami) with CentOS.
-It might be easier to use the Extra Packages for Enterprise Linux (EPEL) package manager to install Node.js and NPM.
+It might be easier to use the Extra Packages for Enterprise Linux (EPEL) package manager to install Node.js and npm.
 If you don’t have EPEL, skip to the manual C++ build instructions.

 Assuming you have your Elastic Compute Cloud (EC2) instance up and running, make an SSH connection into it and see if you have `yum` with
 [EPEL](https://fedoraproject.org/wiki/EPEL) (https://fedoraproject.org/wiki/EPEL).
 To do so, just see if this command says `epel`: